starwarsfan/shadow-control/README.md

 `name`

 A descriptive and unique name for this **Shadow Control** (SC) instance.
 A sanitized version of this name will be used to mark corresponding log entries of this instance within the Home Assistant main log file.

+#### Shutter type
+`facade_shutter_type_static`

+Configuration of the used shutter type.
+Default is pivoting range of 0°-90° (yaml: `mode1`).
+These shutters are fully closed (vertical) at 90° and horizontally open at 0°.

+Other supported types:

+* Shutter type with a movement range from 0°-180° (yaml: `mode2`), whereas these shutters are closed to the inside at 0°, horizontally open at 90°, and closed to the outside at 180°.
+* Vertical blinds (yaml: `mode3`).
+With this type all the angle settings will be suppressed.

+This setting can't be changed later on.
+To do so, you need to remove the instance of the shutter and recreate it from scratch.

 ### Covers to maintain
 `target_cover_entity`